Keybored02/Geeetech-A10M-Chimera-mod/README.md

 You can, of course, use different mounts and fan ducts.
 It shouldn't impact on the wiring.

-# Part 3.1: The idyllic scenario: firmware for a populated board
+# Part 3.1: Firmware for a populated board

 For the sake of keeping everything short, I won't include detailed info on how to compile Marlin, but only a brief run of the setting you need to change.